x4dm/integration-list-exporter/README.md

 # Integration List Exporter

 A Home Assistant custom integration that exports all your installed integrations (core and custom) to a CSV file, along with system information.
-This integration was created by Claude.

 ## Features